-8.2 Load following Ancillary Service
+9.2 Load following Ancillary Service

 LFAS is required to meet fluctuations in supply and demand in real time.
 There are two LFAS products in the WEM: raise and lower.
 LFAS raise is a component of the SR. Therefore, the same MW of reserve may be used to meet both the LFAS and SR requirements.
-The total SR requirement in the WEM is therefore reduced by the amount of LFAS that is being provided.
-The exceptions to this include any LFAS that is provided by Cockburn CCGT18 and NewGen Kwinana CCGT19.
-Both facilities have been granted primary frequency control exemption under the Technical Rules and have been confirmed by System Management as ineligible to provide spinning reserve service.
-This has resulted in Cockburn CCGT's and NewGen Kwinana CCGT's control system configuration being unable to automatically respond to changes in system frequency other than to LFAS quantities.
+The total SR requirement in the WEM can be reduced by the amount of LFAS raise that is being provided.